-Synopsis: Two siblings have near-opposite reactions when Mom comes out as Papa.
-Teen-aged Blair is unbelievably supportive, whereas 5-year-old Iris doesn’t want to let go of ‘Momma.’
+Two siblings have near-opposite reactions when Mom comes out as Papa.
+Teen-aged Blair is unbelievably supportive, whereas 7-year-old Iris doesn’t want to let go of ‘Momma.’
 Aunt Jane is worried about how the transition is affecting Iris.
 The family struggles at home and at school to find the ‘new normal.’
 When Blair comes out as non-binary, Aunt Jane fights with Papa over the children, but Iris and Blair come to Papa’s defence.
 Iris concludes, “Momma’s gone…but I’ve got the best Papa in the whole world!”

 The draft script for Call Me Papa was developed in 2020 by Hanlon McGregor and Mihaly Szabados through the support of the Ontario Arts Council and Roseneath Theatre.
 Dramaturgy by acclaimed writer Diane Flacks.
 The 2023 script was developed with help from co-writer Thorne Brown and funded by the Ontario Arts Council and Toronto Arts Council.